eastmaels/steemblog.github.io/_posts/account/yellowbird/2018-10-10_wifes-drawing-practice-ikb9nv1w.md

 - - -

-This page is synchronized from the post: [草莓蛋糕 | Wife's Drawing Practice](https://steemit.com/@yellowbird/wifes-drawing-practice-ikb9nv1w)
+This page is synchronized from the post: [草莓蛋糕 | Wife''s Drawing Practice](https://steemit.com/@yellowbird/wifes-drawing-practice-ikb9nv1w)